taiiat/scarable/PITCHME.md

 +++
 ### Schnorr signatures

-sign for hock and settlemrnt=2
+signature for hock and settlemrnt=2

 Pub key for each output and

-public key for
+Pub key combined with signature

 $$BC_{schnorr}(p,n)=\frac{32\times(p+1) +64\times 2}{n}$$